What are Calendars?

 You can determine if the fields available to filter are limited to the calendar details or all the object fields.
 You can add preset filters that will initially filter the records.

-Filter Menu: Enabling a filter menu will present links above the table the user can click that will filter the records based on the rules you create.
+Filter Menu: Enabling a filter menu will present links above the calendar the user can click that will filter the records based on the rules you create.

 Add Event Form